 Located in central Queens, The Potter’s Wheel has been teaching and instructing thousands of people like you in the ceramic arts for more than 40 years.
-Initially started in Forest Hills, it moved to Kew Gardens where it has played a significant role for 30 years in the lives of many in this close-knit neighborhood.
+Initially started in Forest Hills, we moved to Kew Gardens where we have played a significant role for 30 years in the lives of many in this close-knit neighborhood.
 As a community of deeply committed artists, we provide a venue for the pursuit of the ceramic arts for all ages in a thriving and creative environment.

 Unfortunately, due to time & size constraints, our services are only available to those we have signed up for one of our 7 week courses or numerous workshops/intro classes.
 We do, however, have a small gallery where the work our our talented students is on display for sale!

 In hand building, potters design and create with pliable clay.
 It is how people first began making ceramics and is an easy and rewarding way to make ceramic objects.
 In hand building you learn to make items such as plates, bowls, sculpture, boxes and much more by using pinch pots, coils and slabs of clay.

 When throwing on a wheel, the clay is balanced in the center of a round spinning platform.
 Students learn to maintain and form the clay into a myriad of desired shapes and sizes to create bowls, vases, plates, cups, vessels, etc. While it requires practice and coordination, the endless possibilities of shapes you can make and the swiftness of creation is remarkably rewarding.